Marjorie Gardener

-Marjorie Grace Gardener OBE, FRCN (1918 - 1999), nurse, educationalist and administrator.
+Marjorie Grace Gardener OBE, FRCN (1918 - 1999), was a nurse, educationalist and administrator.

 Early life

 Gardener was born in London on 22 February 1918.

 Education and early career

 Gardener was a talented amateur musician who did not set out to be a nurse.
 Her plan was to study medicine, but following the death of her father there was no money to pay for medical school.
 She trained as a teacher at London University and became a licentiate of the Royal Academy of Music (LRAM).
 Gardener undertook her general nurse training at the Middlesex Hospital.
 She did her midwifery at St Luke’s Hospital, Guildford and at the Sussex Maternity Hospital, Brighton.
 She worked at the Church of Scotland Mission Hospital, Tiberias, Israel and at King George V Hospital, Malta.
 When she returned to the UK she worked as a ward sister and undertook a course in nursing administration.
 She then became an assistant matron at the Middlesex Hospital Gardener commenced her role as an inspector of nurse training schools of the General Nursing Council for England and Wales in 1964.
 From 1 July 1970 Gardener was appointed as the Principal Officer for the Joint Board of Clinical Studies.
 She retired after 8 years working in this role.
 In that time the Board produced 66 outline curricula for long courses and 16 for short courses.
 In 1977 Gardener was a member of one of three Briggs Working groups.
 This group focused on preparation for legislation, funding for the new statutory bodies and arrangement for a handover.